 15 – Other basic car tasks.
 Things like changing windshield wipers, changing license plates, and changing air filters are great tasks to do yourself.
 They take practically no time at all and save you a trip to the mechanic.
 Mastering these basic life skills will aid you in knowing how to respond to basic car problems, such as your windshield wipers not working well.

 16 – How vehicles work.
 This one is important because it will help you if you ever have problems that a mechanic must address.
 What is causing the issue?
 Learn the different sounds that cars make when a problem is arising.
 The screeching from the brakes?
 Maybe you just need new pads.
 A belt squealing?
 Figure out how to pinpoint which belt is making the noise.
-I’m not saying you need to learn how to swap out engines, but learning the basics of a car and how it runs will help you tremendously if you ever face car problems (and you will!)
+I’m not saying you need to learn how to swap out engines, but learning the basics of a car and how it runs will help you tremendously when you face car problems.

 Interpersonal Basic Life Skills

 19 – Leadership.
 Leadership requires negotiation, persuasion, and assertive tendencies.
-You have to have the confidence and the communicative skills to be a leader.
-But it is essentially worth it.
+You need the confidence and the communicative skills to be a leader.
 Instead of always playing the follower, you can lead others through assertive communicative dialog and your actions.
 This is an important skill to have, especially if an emergency arises.
-It is a lot of hard-work to get there, but if you practice the above two you will have a better base to start on your path to leadership.
+It is a lot of hard-work to get there, but if you practice the above two, you will have a better base to start on your path to leadership.

 20 – Know how to start a fire without matches.
 Do I really need to say anything more here?